 - salt and freshly ground black pepper, to taste

-To prepare the Brussels sprouts, wash well with cold water.
-Cut off discolored stem ends and remove any loose leaves.
-Remove damaged leaves.
+- Rinse the sprouts and drain thoroughly.
+Cut off discolored stem ends and remove and discard any loose and damaged leaves.
 Cut the sprouts in half; lay cut side down, then thinly slice the halves until all are shredded.
 Set aside.

-In a large skillet or saute pan over medium heat, fry the bacon until crisp.
+- Arrange the bacon in a large skillet or sauté pan and place the pan over medium heat.
+Fry the bacon until it is browned and crisp.
 Remove the bacon to paper towels to drain; crumble and set aside.
 Leave about 2 tablespoons of drippings in the skillet and discard any remaining drippings.

 - Use small, compact, bright green Brussels sprouts for best flavor and tenderness.

-- If the Brussels sprouts are large with loose outer leaves, cut more of the base off and remove some of the outer leaves.
+- If the Brussels sprouts are large with loose outer leaves, they might be past their prime.
+To use them, cut more of the base off and remove the loose outermost leaves.

 - If the sprouts seem bitter, a dash of sugar may help to balance the flavors.